 I find this episode hilarious along with it’s Angel counterpart, In the Dark.
 I love Spike and he just gets better from season to season.
 Here, he’s in search of the Gem of Amara, a ring that will allow him to be indestructible.
 Of course Buffy can’t allow him to find or keep something that pretty much guarantees that Spike will become ruler of the underworld.
 Oh, what a thought!

 And speaking of this new guy, Parker – he ends up charming Buffy just enough to sleep with her.
 He then leaves her high and dry in the morning, which becomes a running gag of guys leaving Buffy the morning after (cough, Angel).
 He’s exceptionally an a**hole to Buffy the next day, which teaches Buffy a valuable lesson and further makes her privy to the [sometimes cruel] college experience.
-Not to fear though, this heartbreak leads her to opening her eyes to see someone else, Riley.
+Not to fear, though, this heartbreak leads her to open her eyes to see someone else, Riley.

 It sucks that Parker is such a jerk, but then again Riley has his head on his shoulders and is great for Buffy (for the moment).
 In the beginning, I really liked him and he kind of made me forget about Angel.
 Kind of.
 Ok, not really.
 I was doing this thing where I would watch an episode of Buffy’s fourth season and then follow up with an episode of Angel’s first season.
 It was a cool idea at first, and I got to see some of the continuations from one series to the other (like with Spike and the Gem of Amara).

-Trying to give Riley a fair chance, I just finished up Buffy and afterwards submerged myself into Angel.
-I was beginning to notice Angel becoming more of its own standalone show anyway, so the interchangeable watching wouldn’t have made sense down the line other than an episode or two.
+Trying to give Riley a fair chance, I just finished up Buffy and afterward submerged myself into Angel.
+I was beginning to notice Angel becoming more of its own standalone show anyway so the interchangeable watching wouldn’t have made sense down the line other than an episode or two.
 Angel aside, I thought Riley was decent and he becomes more important to the Scooby Gang as the season progresses.
-Heading into the fifth season though, Riley starts to bore and annoy me.
+Heading into the fifth season, though, Riley starts to bore and annoy me.
 But, I’ll touch on that later.
 He’s a different kind of guy for Buffy.
 He’s the ‘good guy’, without much baggage – if we ignore the whole secret government demon hunting gig.
 We basically have ourselves a regular ol’ joe.

 One of my other favorite episodes this season is Fear, Itself.
 Halloween is usually a special event on Buffy (for obvious reasons), and the series never ceases to amaze me with its Halloween episodes.
 Anya is now heavily seeking Xander’s affections and hanging around the Scoobies more.
 They’re all invited to a haunted frat house party and end up being prey to a fear demon, naturally.
 Anya is the one to realize that something is wrong and calls on Giles for help.
 Her costume is the stuff of legend.
 It almost beats out Oz’s original getup.